Cloud database: Data model

-The design and development of typical systems utilize data management and relational databases as their key building blocks.
-Advanced queries expressed in SQL work well with the strict relationships that are imposed on information by relational databases.
-However, relational database technology was not initially designed or developed for use over distributed systems.
-This issue has been addressed with the addition of clustering enhancements to the relational databases, although some basic tasks require complex and expensive protocols, such as with data synchronization.
+The design and development of typical systems often use data management and relational databases as key building blocks.
+Advanced queries expressed in SQL work well with the strict relationships imposed by relational databases.
+However, relational database technology was not originally designed for use over distributed systems.
+This limitation has been addressed through clustering enhancements, although some fundamental operations—such as data synchronization—still require complex and expensive protocols.

-Modern relational databases have shown poor performance on data-intensive systems, therefore, the idea of NoSQL has been utilized within database management systems for cloud based systems.
-Within NoSQL implemented storage, there are no requirements for fixed table schemas, and the use of join operations is avoided.
-"The NoSQL databases have proven to provide efficient horizontal scalability, good performance, and ease of assembly into cloud applications."
-Data models relying on simplified relay algorithms have also been employed in data-intensive cloud mapping applications unique to virtual frameworks.
+Modern relational databases can exhibit poor performance on data-intensive systems.
+As a result, the NoSQL paradigm has been adopted within database management systems for cloud-based systems.
+NoSQL storage does not require fixed table schemas, and join operations are typically avoided.
+NoSQL databases have been shown to provide efficient horizontal scalability, high performance, and ease of integration into cloud applications.
+Additionally, data models that rely on simplified relay algorithms have been employed in data-intensive cloud mapping applications specific to virtual frameworks.

-It is also important to differentiate between cloud databases which are relational as opposed to non-relational or NoSQL:
+It is also important to differentiate between cloud databases which are relational (SQL) and those that are non-relational (NoSQL).